cutting-room-floor/node-mapbox-gl-native/README.md

 ## Testing

-On Linux you need XServer running:
+For headless rendering on Linux you need XServer running:

 ```sh
 sudo apt-get install xvfb